I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 Our second dinner was a beet and cheese starter, roasted guinea fowl main, and an Eton mess for dessert.
 I had a vegetable risotto which again was fantastic.

-Cristina was already making different dishes for the vegetarians and the people with allergies so it may be that if you didn’t like the meat main, you could have the vegetarian main, for example.
+Cristina was already making different dishes for vegetarians and people with allergies, so it may be that if you didn’t like the meat main, you could have the vegetarian main, for example.

-Our tour guide Lia took us out for a walk in the evening and even though Lia herself wasn’t German she did speak German and knew a LOT about the places that we were visiting.
+Our tour guide, Lia, took us out for a walk in the evening.
+Even though Lia herself wasn’t German, she spoke German and knew a lot about the places that we were visiting.
 Lia was Dutch.

 It was so much more interesting to wander around a town with her than it would have been alone, she pointed out things to us that I would have walked right by.